 Then, beginning in 11th grade, they can have a choice between concurrent enrollment classes, AP classes or another curriculum to best suit their needs as they begin their college transition process.

 Finally, students will also be encouraged to take a government and economic course traditionally done in the senior year of high school.
-I have yet to select this government and economic course and hope that The Good and The Beautiful will complete their course on these subjects before I am in need.
+Government and Economics course are offered on our electives days on a rotation with other elective offerings.

 Math

 The next curriculum piece was a little bit harder than language arts and social studies: math.
 Since I am a former math teacher, I’m a bit of a math snob when it comes to math resources.
-I am excited that our elementary-age students will be able to continue using math from The Good and the Beautiful.
-As soon as it is available, I will review their new simple math course series.
-The simple series will be a great fit for our schoolhouse.
+I am excited that our elementary-age students will be able to continue using math from The Good and the Beautiful, but was would be best to do starting in the middle school years?
+I have two great suggestions!

 For students that want a more rigorous approach to mathematics, I have selected the Saxon integrated program.
-This is a three-book series specifically designed for homeschoolers that integrates geometry into algebra one, algebra two and advanced mathematics.
+This is a three-book series specifically designed for homeschoolers that integrates geometry into algebra one, algebra two and advanced mathematics (Pre-Calculus).

 This three-year series provides students with a rigorous, honors set of coursework.
 In just three years of coursework, students will complete the required materials for algebra one, algebra two, geometry, precalculus and trigonometry.
 So again, this is a situation of more bang for your buck, as in three years of coursework these students will get four hones math credits.
 (Click on this link to see the credit breakdown.)
-Students who are using the Saxon course series will have video lectures available and a classroom math teacher (me!).
+Students who are using the Saxon course series will have video lectures available through Nicole the Math Lady and a classroom teacher.

 Science